Faneuil Hall Marketplace is a popular and historic market square in Boston.

-This post will tell you how to get there, how to plan your visit, what there is to see, and where to eat.
+This post can help you plan your visit, including directions there, information on what there is to see, and recommendations for where to eat.

 - Plan Your Visit